Tann1901/Spark_Hive-Transportation_sales/README.md

 GROUP BY productline, country ORDER BY sum(revenue) DESC
 ```

-# Present average salary for each company by name – present the average salary in a bar chart with the highest average salary first.
+IV.
+Present average salary for each company by name – present the average salary in a bar chart with the highest average salary first.

 ```
 %spark2.sql